opsone-ch/documentation/www/services/website.md

 ```

 ## Request limits

+The number of connections and requests are limited to ensure that a single user (or bot) cannot overload the whole server.

 ### Limits

-The number of connections and requests are limited for saftey reasons to the following values:

-* 25 conn. / IP
+* 25 connections / Address
-* 5 req. / sec. / IP
+* 5 requests / second / Address
-* 15 req. / sec. (burst)
+* 15 requests / second (burst)
-* \>15 req. / sec. (access limited)
+* \>15 requests / second / Address (access limited)

-This means, that an IP can open up to 25 connections and do 5 requests / second.
+With this configuration, a particular visitor can open up to 25 concurrent connections and issue up to 5 requests / second.

-If the IP does more than 5 req. /sec. the requests are delayed and other clients are served first. ("leaky bucket method")
+If the visitor issues more than 5 request / second, those requests are delayed and other clients are served first.

-If the IP creates more than 15req. /sec the webserver responds with the 503 status code ("service unavailable")
+If the visitor issues more than 15 request / second, those requests will not processed anymore, but answered with the 503 status code.

 ### Adjust limits